avil13/vue-act-master/packages/vue-act-master/README.md

       (data) => {
         this.result = data;
       },
-      this // for auto unsubscribe
+      this // for auto unsubscribe (not working in Vue 3) );
-    );
   },
 }